 Throughout the next summer of 2007 I had observed the tropo propagation on 2.4 GHz band several times.
 Once I reached a distance of around 180 km which was simply amazing.
 In the late 2008 I replaced my previous antenna with Andrew 26T-2400 grid (24 dBi).
 The wind load was much lower, which was good for my weak rotator.
 However I lost the interest in Wi-Fi DXing due to poor results.
 My antenna was installed only at a height of 6 meters above ground level and I was not able to put it any higher.

 Long range reception was still an amazing thing for me.
-In the 2009 I built additional 7.5 m antenna mast with 5-el Yagi for the 87.5-108 MHz radio broadcast band.
+In the 2009 I built an additional 7.5 m antenna mast with 5-el Yagi for the 87.5-108 MHz radio broadcast band.
 Shortly I installed my rotator there and I upgraded the antenna to 9-el Yagi.
-In the 2010 I built a huge 19-el Yagi on my own, which is still there – Körner 19.3.
+In the 2010 I built a huge 19-el Yagi on my own – Körner 19.3.

 2015 – the beginning of 5 GHz Wi-Fi DXing